smp/AI_ML_Workshops/lab-3-Hands_on_with_Apache_MXNet/README.md

 mod.bind(for_training=False, data_shapes=[('data', (1,3,224,224))])
 ```

 ‘224 x 224’ is the image resolution, that’s how the model was trained.
 ‘3’ is the number of channels : red, green and blue (in this order).
-‘1’ is the batch size: we’ll predict one image at a time.
-You may get an error around label-names - you can ignore this.
+‘1’ is the batch size: we’ll predict one image at a time.  **Note:** You may get an error around label-names - you can ignore this.

 Set the model parameters.